-The Campaign has had success over the past four years pushing for changes in Plymouth and the area.
+The Campaign has had success over the past 11 years pushing for changes in Plymouth and the area.
 We are now looking ahead and setting our priorities for the future.

-To do this effectively we need the views of you, the 300 members of the campaign.
+To do this effectively we need your views.
 We want to know what is important to the cyclists of Plymouth.
 What could make a better city?
 What needs to be done in the long term and what could be fixed now?

 Please add your comments here, these will be taken to a full Campaign meeting where the priorities will be agreed.

 To start things off there are some ideas for campaign priorities below, put forward by members.
 The Infrastructure Group has developed four of those which had some support to describe the issue or possible solutions

 - Comment on existing ideas.
 Just Click on the title to go to the comments page

 - Propose any ideas you think will help